 Let’s cover some metrics you can track to measure the performance of your KMS.

-The simplest way to measure the performance of your knowledge management system is to track how many times your clients and employees have actually used the system.
+The simplest way to measure the performance of your KMS is to track how many times your clients and employees use the system.

 If the number of interactions is low, you probably need some adjustments.